On-Grounds Field Trips

 Grades: 4-12

 Students will learn what it was like to travel the Oregon Trail by playing an immersive game.
-They will pack their own wagon, learn about major trail landmarks, frequent dangers, and other difficulties of the journey.
+They will pack their wagons, learn about major trail landmarks, frequent dangers, and other difficulties of the journey.
 Their wagons will determine whether they get to Oregon alive or not.
-Students will see many phenomenal human artifacts from the 1800s along with various animal biofacts.
+Students will see many phenomenal human artifacts from the 1800s and various animal biofacts.

 Learn more